 These methods provide incredible patterns and distinctions on the wood, and virtually all must be done by hand.
-Elaborate brass or other metal hardware details, such as intricate crowns, figures and animals, are also meticulously designed to pull the viewer into a closer appreciation of a piece.
+Elaborate brass or other metal hardware details, such as intricate crowns, figures and animals, are also meticulously designed to pull the viewer into a closer appreciation of such unique home furniture.

 A desk with details

 The “Gray and Gilded Secretary Desk” puts Jonathan Charles’ commitment to detail on full display.
 From top to bottom, this remarkable piece is filled with amazing (and tiny) details.
 Starting with the three adjustable shelves within, the fall front of the lower section includes a fully lined curved interior with an inset leather writing surface.

 This desk also features four graduated drawers and was designed to closely model an original piece from 1770.
 In the style of many Jonathan Charles items, the desk comes with a specially designed key.

 Details are even sweeter when they are flowers.
 Consider a delicately floraled cabinet or Chinoiserie-style lacquer table.
 Painstakingly hand-painted, no two pieces are exactly the same.
 The cabinet comes with Jonathan Charles’ signature key.
 Behold!
 The beauty of details.